brimdata/super/book/src/super-sql/pipes.md

 ## Implied Field References

+XXX DISCARD (replaced by text in expressions section)

 A common SuperSQL use case is to process sequences of record-oriented data (e.g., arising from formats like JSON or Avro) in the form of events or structured logs.
 In this case, the input values to the operators